lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/UIComponent.md

 ## Overview

 UIComponent is a declarative and modern framework to build user interfaces with UIKit.
-With the power of `@resultBuilder` and `@dynamicMemberLookup`, your UIKit UI can be easily constructed with a syntax similar to SwiftUI.
+With the power of `@resultBuilder` and `@dynamicMemberLookup`, your UIKit interface can be easily constructed with a syntax similar to SwiftUI.
+UIComponent also embraces unidirectional data flow instead of two way binding, and offers great performance and optimization opportunities.

 ## Topics